 Do I need a car in Page, Arizona?

-Unless you are joining a tour that provides transportation every day, I would highly recommend renting a car in Page.
+Unless you join a tour providing daily transportation, I highly recommend renting a car in Page.
 You can find great options on Kayak.

 How much time should I spend in Page, Arizona?